M3TIOR/python3-noaa/README.md

 ### Project Format:

-The sections of this API are divided as such,
+The sections of this API are divided as such:
  1. primary database connections and workings are made available by the root package
  2. each separate interface is connected to the noaa tree via a sub-module
  3. the seperate interface sub-modules offer functions for interactions with direct data
  4. and implement classes for custom data interaction if desired

 We're choosing this format because it's the most like the raw interface offered by the NOAA meaning we don't have to re-engineer the API, we just have to re-implement it for client side interaction.